How to stay ahead of data debt and downtime?

 Data assets that are sitting in your warehouse or BI tools that are not getting used both directly or indirectly should be considered “decayed”.
 Instead, many teams spend time managing reports no one uses and producing data just sits in the warehouse.

-Why should teams care?
+Why should teams care about data debt?

 This problem costs organizations directly and indirectly.
 The direct costs are related to data storage and compute.
 Although storing data has become cheap, it is not free.
 We strongly believe that there is no benefit to updating and storing tables that no one uses.
 Data storage costs have decreased and will continue to drop, but compute is still a widely value and price resource.
 Running jobs to update tables that are not used costs the organization direct compute resources that have no benefit.